AsharibAli/ai-agents-war/README.md

 6. Meta Llama 4 Maverick judges on creativity, accuracy, clarity, entertainment
 7. See if you agreed with the judge
 8. ELO ratings update (K-factor scales with difficulty)
-9. Optionally record on BNB Chain + IPFS
+9. Record on BNB Chain + IPFS
 10. Optionally export a markdown battle report

 ### Tournament Mode